Dishoom is a 2016 India action crime comedy by Rohit Dhawan.

 ASA Assessment: Complaints upheld

-Jackson and he might find in the woods.
-The suspense climaxed on several occasions during the ad such as when Steve reeled back from the mysterious rusting vehicle in the overgrowth when the doll jumped up at the window; the voodoo style doll dangling
+to what Jackson and he might find in the woods.
+The suspense climaxed on several occasions during the ad such as when Steve reeled back from the mysterious rusting vehicle in the overgrowth when the doll jumped up at the window; the voodoo style

-from a tree; the shadowy figure crossing in front of them while they were in the tent; and the girl in the bed who leapt towards the camera and then scurried away across the ceiling.
-We considered Steve's fear at being in the woods culminated in the
+doll dangling from a tree; the shadowy figure crossing in front of them while they were in the tent; and the girl in the bed who leapt towards the camera and then scurried away across the ceiling.
+We considered Steve's fear at being in the woods

-targeting, which meant it would have been served to YouTube users whose viewing history suggested they fitted within the intended demographic: over 18s, even if they were not signed into their account.
-We noted the intended audience and that targeting
+inferred targeting, which meant it would have been served to YouTube users whose viewing history suggested they fitted within the intended demographic: over 18s, even if they were not signed into their account.
+We noted the intended audience and

 By featuring the warning in the ad, we considered Three recognised it might cause distress to younger viewers.
 We considered also that there could, however, be a risk that younger viewers would continue to watch the ad regardless of the warning.

-the information and content presented in ad (b), we considered children were unlikely to understand that ad (a) might be unsuitable for them, given that they had been able to access and watch ad (b).
-Ad (a)'s warning appeared after the user had clicked
+on.
+From the information and content presented in ad (b), we considered children were unlikely to understand that ad (a) might be unsuitable for them, given that they had been able to access and watch ad (b).
+Ad (a)'s warning appeared after the

 We told Three to ensure that future ads which were unsuitable for viewing by children were appropriately targeted.